-3.3 INTEGRATED RESOURCE PLANNING (IRP) PROCESS
+3.4 INTEGRATED RESOURCE PLANNING (IRP) PROCESS

 An IRP is a long-term modeling exercise to assess a utility's energy needs over the next 20 years and identify the best mix of resource options to meet those needs.
 Unlike Investor-Owned Utilities (IOUs), EWEB as a public utility is not required to complete an IRP on a specific timeframe.
 EWEB had completed an IRP in 2011, but with demand staying steady, had not undergone a full-scale IRP again until 2022-2023.
-EWEB is now planning to conduct regular IRPs on a 2-year cycle with the previous IRP finished in summer 2023 and the following IRP expected to be completed in summer 2025.
+EWEB is now planning to conduct regular IRPs on a 2-year cycle.
+For 2025, staff are preparing an Energy Resource Study (ERS) to compare the BPA product options for the 20-year Provider of Choice contract.
+The 2025 ERS will be used to inform management's BPA product recommendation.